temporalio/documentation/docs/go/how-to-get-the-result-of-a-workflow-execution-in-go.md

 ### Get last completion result

-In the case of a <preview page={WhatIsATemporalCronJob}>Temporal Cron Job</preview> you may need to get the result of the previous Workflow Run and use it in the current Workflow Run.
+In the case of a <preview page={WhatIsATemporalCronJob}>Temporal Cron Job</preview>, you might need to get the result of the previous Workflow Run and use it in the current Workflow Run.

-To do this, use the [`HasLastCompletionResult`](https://pkg.go.dev/go.temporal.io/sdk/workflow#HasLastCompletionResult) and [`GetLastCompletionResult`](https://pkg.go.dev/go.temporal.io/sdk/workflow#GetLastCompletionResult) APIs available from the [go.temporal.io/sdk/workflow](https://pkg.go.dev/go.temporal.io/sdk/workflow) package, directly in your Workflow code.
+To do this, use the [`HasLastCompletionResult`](https://pkg.go.dev/go.temporal.io/sdk/workflow#HasLastCompletionResult) and [`GetLastCompletionResult`](https://pkg.go.dev/go.temporal.io/sdk/workflow#GetLastCompletionResult) APIs, available from the [`go.temporal.io/sdk/workflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow) package, directly in your Workflow code.

 ```go
 type CronResult struct {